Skip Ribbon Commands

 If you have successfully finished the VCE, you will receive a certificate, which will be sent to your school.

-If you sat the GAT, your December results package will also include a Statement of Results for the GAT.
+If you sat the GAT, your December results package will also include a GAT Statement of Results.

-If you complete the VCE VM, you will receive your Victorian Certificate of Education – VCE Vocational Major.
+If you complete the VCE VM, you will receive your VCE certificate with VCE Vocational Major shown on it.

-If you’ve done well in your subjects and want to do better, you might be able to do a Higher Education Study (HES) in Year 12.
+If you’ve done well in your subjects and want something more challenging, you might be able to do a Higher Education Study (HES) in Year 12.

 This will give you a defined pathway into tertiary education.
 It can count towards your VCE and contribute to your ATAR as a fifth or sixth study.
 It also gives you credit for the first year of a university course in that subject.